Center Mount 10" Harley woofer Installation

 - Steel threaded insert (pressed into the mount at the factory)

 - Large stainless steel washers (one inside the bag and one outside the bag)

 - Large rubber washers (one inside the bag and one outside the bag)

 - 3/4" aluminum (non-threaded) spacer

-The four fasteners points shown below no longer run through the bag on the latest generation of woofer mounts.
+The four fasteners points shown below do not run through the bag.
 These fasteners will be installed for you during assembly at the factory.
 There will be a total of 7 fasteners that go all the way through the bag to clamp the woofer mount in place.

 You are done.
 Set your amps and crank it!

 Feel free to contact us with any questions that you might have.

 2701 5th Street